 Outside of work, Christene lives on a small farm with horses, chickens, dogs, homing pigeons and honey bees.

 Christene's name has been included in the publication The Best Lawyers in Canada since its first edition in 2006 and she has been given Distinguished Attorney Rating from Martindale-Hubbell.
-Christene is the co-chair of the IT/IP TAGLaw Specialist Group, an advisor with Entrepreneurs’ Forum, chair of CAFE Nova Scotia’s program committee and a former lecturer at Dalhousie University Law School.
+Christene is the co-chair of the IT/IP TAGLaw Specialist Group, an advisor with Entrepreneurs’ Forum, Director with Family Business Association - Atlantic and a former lecturer at Dalhousie University Law School.
 Christene was named the Best Lawyers’ 2014 Halifax Information Technology Law “Lawyer of the Year” and was a recipient of a 2013 Lexpert Zenith Award “Celebrating Women Leaders in the Legal Profession”.

 On July 1, 2014, the bulk of Canada’s anti-spam legislation (“CASL”) came into effect.
 If your business or organization sends electronic messages to communicate information, you must be aware of this law.
 The legislation is complicated.
 This overview is intended to highlight theRead full article